 - 1. Write with clarity and precision for diverse audiences and understand and interpret the written expression of others. - 2.
-Organize and deliver oral presentations to persuade, debate, argue or inform in a clear, concise and logical manner (if students take the oral communication option). - 3.
+Organize and deliver oral presentations to persuade,

+- debate, argue or inform in a clear, concise and logical manner. - 3.
 Understand and apply mathematical concepts and reasoning in problem solving. - 4.
 Appreciate and value human diversity, individual differences, societies and the many expressions of culture. - 5.
 Apply critical thinking skills as versatile problem solvers with enhanced mental agility and adaptability.